 NOTE: DMPED is offering to publicly release the contact information of Respondents that want to share their information with other interested parties.
-If you would like for your information to be released, please contact the Project Development Manager with the following information by the last day of the Pre-Response Question & Answer Period:
+If you would like your information to be released, please contact the Project Development Manager as identified below in the "Who" sub-section of this "Logistics" section with the following information by the last day of the Pre-Response Question & Answer Period:

 - Company name

 - Company address

-- · Point of contact name
+- Point of contact name

-- · Point of contact email address
+- Point of contact email address

 - Line of business (e.g. architect, general contractor, developer, etc.)